-LWTech’s Bachelor of Applied Science (BAS) in Applied Management – Entrepreneurship prepares graduates to be small business owners or independent contractors/consultants.
+LWTech’s Bachelor of Applied Science (BAS) in Applied Management – Entrepreneurship is an online program that prepares graduates to be small business owners or independent contractors/consultants.
 Graduates will also prepare to work as managers in technical fields related to their associate’s degrees.
 They will also be ready to pursue graduate education at the Master’s level in related business management majors.

 As part of LWTech's School of Business, BAS in Applied Management – Entrepreneurship degree is designed for students who have received their applied associate’s degree in a professional-technical discipline, and are seeking to advance or change their careers.
 The program provides the skills and training needed to become good managers, entrepreneurs, and/or small business owners.
 The degree also prepares students to successfully manage a business or venture out on their own as a contractor/consultant.

-Courses in BAS in Applied Management – Entrepreneurship use LWTech’s well known hands-on learning approach.
-This is also in combination with online learning.
-However, during the COVID-19 pandemic classes will be all online for 2020 Fall quarter.
+Courses in BAS in Applied Management – Entrepreneurship use LWTech’s well known applied learning approach.
+This in combination with 100% online course delivery.
 During their program studies, students will develop a business plan.
 This can be based on their unique interests and business ideas.
 They will complete a related capstone project in their final year, giving them hands-on real world experience.
 Students will complete the program with a plan for a self-directed career and future.
 Graduates of the program will have the tools and skill set to become successful small business owners and entrepreneurs.

 All BAS in Applied Management – Entrepreneurship students will graduate with the: